-The compensation of the directors, as currently in force, is set out in Appendix III.
+The elements and details making up the compensation of the members of the Board, as currently in force, are set forth in Appendix III.

-2.8 Reimbursement of expenses
+2.9 Reimbursement of expenses

 All directors are entitled to the reimbursement, upon documentary proof, of any travel or other expenses incurred by them in the performance of their duties and in the interest of the Company, within the limit of the conditions set by the Board.